Applies to England

 In very wet areas, the sphagnum mosses that form the peat bog can be found.
 Early marsh orchids, bog asphodels, heath milkwort, cotton grass, sedges and rushes complete the rich flora.

-The rare marsh clubmoss can be often seen on bare exposed peat, alongside three different species of the carniverous plant, sundew
+The rare marsh clubmoss can be often seen on bare exposed peat alongside 3 different species of the carniverous plant, sundew

 There are several bridleways and foot paths which criss-cross the reserve.
 Some are of firm sand, others of soft sand.
 There are a few steep climbs.